EsriOceans/btm/README.md

 Requirements
 ------------

 ArcGIS 10.1 or greater.
 ArcGIS 10.0 is also supported, but only as a toolbox, as the Python Add-in was introduced at 10.1.
 Spatial Analyst Extension.
+The Arc-Chord Ratio tool also requires Geostatistical Analyst and 3D Analyst.

 Installation
 ------------